 Changing to a thinner oil viscosity or a “winter” bar and chain oil is better to use in these temperatures.

-8. Replace the Air Filter in a Husqvarna Chainsaw
+8. Replace the Air Filter

 You must keep a clean air filter in your chainsaw.
 With the dirty dusty conditions created when using a chainsaw, it’s important to have an air filter that keeps dirt from entering the carburetor throat and wearing on the engine.